2022 United States railroad labor dispute: Congressional intervention

 In September 2022, U.S. Senators Richard Burr and Roger Wicker introduced a bill that would have required labor unions to agree to the terms proposed by the Presidential Emergency Board, to prevent a strike.
 It was blocked by Senator Bernie Sanders, who noted that freight rail workers receive a "grand total of zero sick days" while railroad companies made significant profits.
 In the House of Representatives, Speaker Nancy Pelosi said, "We’d rather see negotiations prevail so there’s no need for any actions from Congress."

 In late November, after some unions had rejected the agreement, Biden asked Congress to pass the agreement into law.
 On November 30, the House of Representatives passed the existing tentative agreement along with an amended version that would require railroad employers to ensure 7 days paid sick leave.
 On December 1, the Senate passed the tentative agreement with only 1 day of sick leave.
 President Joe Biden signed the legislation into law on December 2.
 Writing for Jacobin, Barry Eidlin, associate professor of sociology at McGill University, said the message sent to the rail workers by the president and Congress was "shut up and get back to work."
 The Biden administration's intervention in the dispute was condemned by over 500 labor historians in an open letter to Joe Biden and Secretary of Labor Marty Walsh.

 Impact on transit

 Amtrak announced the preemptive cancellation of several services in anticipation of the strike, including all long-distance services on September 15.
 The Northeast Corridor would not be impacted by any strike or lockout, as it is not owned or dispatched by freight railroads.
 Following Biden's announcement that a deal had been reached, Amtrak announced it was resuming normal service.

 Followup agreements

-In February 2023, CSX announced a deal for seven days of sick leave with two unions.
+In February 2023, CSX announced a deal to provide four days of paid sick leave annually, plus the option of converting three personal days into additional paid sick time with two unions.